-You know I definitely am the primary writer and if the guys don’t do exactly what I tell them, they need to get the fuck out and if we don’t do it my way we don’t do it anyway but really, I’m easy to work with.
+You know I am the primary writer, and if the guys don’t do exactly what I tell them, they need to get the fuck out and if we don’t do it my way we don’t do it anyway but really, I’m easy to work with.
 I’m just kidding bro!

-I was going to be like, you’re sounding like Mr. Malmsteen then!
+I was going to be like; you sound like Mr. Malmsteen!

 When did Nick come along?
 Was he on the last album or come on the tour?